 Restore to GitHub

-Cloudback allows you to restore a particular backup into a GitHub repository.
-This is a manual operation accessible from the repository card in the Cloudback Dashboard.
+Cloudback allows you to restore any backup to a new GitHub repository.
+This is a manual process, accessible from the repository card in the Cloudback Dashboard.

-The restore process requires read-write access to your GitHub data.
-Permissions are managed by GitHub applications.
-Cloudback GitHub application has read-only access only, according to the least privilege principle.
-We published an additional Cloudback Restore GitHub application with read-write access to your data.
-This application should be installed for a short period of time, while the restore is in progress.
-Once restore is done the application should be uninstalled.
+The restore process requires read and write access to your GitHub data, but the Cloudback app has read-only access, following the principle of least privilege.
+We have released an additional application Cloudback Restore with read and write access to your data.
+This application should be installed for a short period of time while the restore is running.
+Once the restore is complete, you should uninstall the application.

-Restore this backup button Cloudback will ask you to install the Restore application:
+Restore this backup button, Cloudback will prompt you to install the ‘Restore’ application:

 Restore to a new repository

-Restore button, we immediately create an empty repository and initiate a restore process that runs in the background.
+Cloudback Restore GitHub application, if it is not installed yet.
+Once installation is done Cloudback creates an empty repository and initiates a restore process that runs in the background.
 The status is displayed in the repository card:

 Once restore is finished please follow the link